imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/android.md

 For this, we would need a dummy backend app to authenticate our upload request.
 API authentication for upload always happens on the backend for security reasons.

-The tutorial repository comes with a sample backend server that we can use.&#x20;
+The tutorial repository comes with a sample backend server that we can use.

 ### **Upload a file**

 To upload an image to the media library, the ImageKit Android SDK provides `ImageKitUploader` .
-For complete API reference for the image upload function, check out the [docs](https://github.com/imagekit-developer/imagekit-Android#file-upload) on the ImageKit Android Git Repository.&#x20;
+For complete API reference for the image upload function, check out the [docs](https://github.com/imagekit-developer/imagekit-Android#file-upload) on the ImageKit Android Git Repository.

 The `ImageKit.getInstance().uploader().upload` function can ingest files through `Bitmap`, `File` or URL of a remote image.